MaCoredroid/Cenvoy-ChromeExtension/README.md

 - 🔄 **Continued Conversations**: Follow up with additional queries in the same conversation
 - 💻 **Cross-browser Compatibility**: Works seamlessly in Chrome (more browsers coming soon)
 - 🛠️ **Customizable Experience**: Tailor the extension to fit your specific workflow needs
+- 📄 **Page Content Summarization**: Get AI-powered summaries of entire webpage content with a single click
+- ❓ **Interactive Q&A**: Ask questions about the current page content and get contextual answers

 ## 📥 Installation